ctm/mb2-doc/src/privacy.md

 Everyone's privacy is important to the developers of mb2.
 As such, mb2 does not use cookies.
 Mb2 does, however, use your browser's session storage and local storage to keep track of your being logged in and connected to tables.
-As such, were your computer forensically examined, it may be possible to tell that you've been connected to mb2.
+As such, were your computer to be forensically examined, it would be possible to tell that you've been connected to mb2.

 Mb2 logs almost all traffic between the client and the server.
 These logs are used for debugging and are currently retained forever.
 Mb2